Header Banner

-How To: Control the Text Cursor Using the Volume Keys on Your Samsung Galaxy S4
+How to Control the Text Cursor Using the Volume Keys on Your Samsung Galaxy S4

 One of the most frustrating things about full touchscreen phones, especially for those coming from one with a physical keyboard, is typing and editing text.
 Whether it's a quick text message, or Swyping out a full e-mail, it sucks realizing you've messed up a few words and have to go back and fix them.